ruchanimbalkar/countries-app-fall-2025/version-5/README.md

 In your Countries API web service in Render, you should see a URL that looks like this: [https://countries-api-vn58.onrender.com](https://countries-api-vn58.onrender.com/)
     - You can find yours on the main tab under Settings or Events
     - This is the URL of our remote server.
 It’s what we’re going to use to point all of our API endpoints.
-    - This URL should replace localhost:3000 in your frontend fetch queries to send your GET or POST requests.
+    - This URL will replace the `http://localhost:3000` base URL that you've been using in your frontend fetch queries to send your GET or POST requests.
-    - For example, if our frontend is trying to make a request, such as getting all saved countries, the URL would look something like `https://countries-api-vn58.onrender.com/get-all-saved-countries`
+    - For example, if our frontend is trying to make a request, such as getting all saved countries, the URL would look like `https://countries-api-vn58.onrender.com/get-all-saved-countries` instead of `http://localhost:3000/get-all-saved-countries`
 - **Update `vite.config.js` file**
-We also need to make sure our CORs is set up properly.
-In your `vite.config.js` file, be sure that you have added the URL for the Render server
-    - **Be sure that the target key reflects your correct URL from Render**
+We are going to update this file to prevent CORS errors.
+In your `vite.config.js` file, change the value of the `target` key so that it is your Render server's URL rather than `http://localhost:3000`:

     ```jsx
     // vite.config.js